Alhomsilouay/StartPythonicTrading/README.md

 # StartPythonicTrading

+ ## Finantial data instruments importing and vizualization  with python.

-This program serve as quick start to demonstrates some basic of finantial data instruments (importing, processing, vizualization)  with python.
+This repo serve as quick start to demonstrates some basic of finantial data instruments (importing, processing, vizualization)  with python (Jupter Notebook) and to be familiar with some known libraries dealing with finantial data.

 Its is mainly based on the following references: